cdegroot/evrl/_posts/2021-05-22-the-CEL-stack.md

 * User presses "submit" to, say, add something to their shopping cart;
 * the active LiveView server receives event, and converts it into an "AddItemToCart" command which it dispatches to the Commanded application;
-* Commanded takes the command and routes it to your "ShoppingCart" aggregate root, dehydrating it if necessary;
+* Commanded takes the command and routes it to your "ShoppingCart" aggregate root, hydrating it if necessary;
 * Your aggregate root has an `execute` method that checks whether the item wasn't already in the cart, etc, and if all is well, emits an "ItemAddedToCart" event;
 * Commanded persists the event;